guanhomer/Lumos_bianca/README.md

 --mode       sv_cna       Run only SV and CNA calling
              sv_cna_dmr   Run SV, CNA, and DMR calling
-             all          Run SV, CNA, DMR, and somatic SNV calling (default)
+             all          Run SV, CNA, DMR, and somatic SNV calling (default) --cosmic        Path to COSMIC genes in tsv format for Wakhan visualization
 ```

 Pre-existing bam alignment, use: